arthurboss/arthurboss/README.md

 **Other:** **[Redux](https://redux.js.org/)** | **[React Router](https://reactrouter.com/)** | [Web Components](https://www.webcomponents.org/)

+I'm also an early adopter of many technologies, as I love to test and contribute to projects with my feedbacks.
+Good examples are: Github Copilot (in AI), and a long long time Windows Insider user (even before Windows 10).

 <!--
 **arthurboss/arthurboss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.